 Contract: Permanent, Full time

-We currently have an opportunity for an experienced Clinical Psychologist or Psychotherapist to join our clinical and well-being team based in East Anglia.
-This is an excellent opportunity to join the team as they expand their clinical provision, having a real impact and implementing a holistic, therapeutic approach.
-This post will provide a resource across the region.
+We currently have an opportunity for an experienced Clinical Psychologist to join our Clinical Wellbeing team based in East Anglia, covering multiple sites across residential care and education.
+The post holder will work collaboratively to deliver bespoke assessment and intervention plans for our children and young people with developmental trauma, autism, ADHD, complex and SEMH needs.
+This is an excellent opportunity to join the team as they expand their clinical provision, making a real difference and implementing a holistic, therapeutic approach.

 - Post-graduate doctoral level in Clinical Psychology or Psychotherapy equivalent.